 Yes!
 But you’ve got to be careful.

-If you need your data, try recovery tools before proceeding with initialization or formatting.
+If you need your data, try data recovery tools before proceeding with initialization or formatting.
 We’ll talk about that in a bit.

 Let’s dive into the actual fixes.
 Start from the top and move down the list until your problem is solved.